Alex Bond (Fresh Check)

 Co-founders of Fresh Check, Alex Bond, Rob Peach and John Simpson, all PhD students at Imperial College London, have created a way to detect bacterial contamination in foods.
 Using a bio-reactive sticker which turns from blue to orange when dangerous levels of bacteria in foods are detected, Fresh Check’s technology is able to make bacterial contamination visible with a simple change in colour.

 What struck the trio about their idea was its simplicity: “People are always throwing away food that is one or two days past its sell-by date, but still okay to eat” explains Alex, “so it makes sense to have a device in food packaging that can detect bacteria levels”.
 Fresh Check directly monitors the level of food spoilage.
 For example, standard use-by-dates listed on all food packaging is up to 60% less accurate than Fresh Check.
-Unlike competitors, like Bump Mark, Fresh Check can be used to detect bacteria levels in food as well as in medical facilities and living areas.
+Fresh Check can also be used to detect bacteria levels in food as well as in medical facilities and living areas.

 John Simpson (L) and Alex Bond of Fresh Check.